abtinkd/ctms/contrib/iasbs_sharif-ctms/ReadMe.md

 *CTMS* is simply a graph of three nodes and related edges in a way that every two nodes are connected.
 Edges in these small graphs can be signed or unsigned, directed or undirected.
 Two CTMSs are said to be equivalent if they represent the same graph when we ignore node labels.
 According to [\[1\]](#acknowledgments), we can have 96 distinct types of signed directed CTMSs.
 For example, +o|+o|+o and o+|o+|o+ are showing the same CTMS but they are different from +o|o+|+o.
 In this paper, it is shown that by looking at the distribution of these 96 classes of CTMSs throughout the network, we can predict the sign of a newly formed edge.

-This project is providing 8 sign prediction methods that are used in [\[1\]](#acknowledgments) and the libraries that are used to extract features, build models and make predictions.
+This project provides 8(+1) sign prediction methods that are used in [\[1\]](#acknowledgments).
+These methods are implemented as part of the `ctms` library.
 The datasets that are used in this project are [Epinions](http://snap.stanford.edu/data/soc-sign-epinions.html), [Slashdot](http://snap.stanford.edu/data/soc-sign-Slashdot090221.html) and [Wikipedia](http://snap.stanford.edu/data/wiki-Elec.html) and are taken from [Stanford Dataset Collection](http://snap.stanford.edu/data/index.html#signnets).
-However, any *network.txt* file with the following format can be used as the network.
+In addition, there are three main sub-projects that provide the capability of applying these methods on an arbitrary *network.txt* file with the following format:
 #### Example of a network with two +,- edges
 ```
 #\tFromNodeId\tToNodeId\tSign